hvandermarel/GNSS-Perl-toolbox/README.md

 Another option is to use [Matlab](https://www.mathworks.com/products/matlab.html) if you have that already installed.
 Matlab comes with Perl on-board and you can use Perl from the Matlab command window.

 If you plan to use the Windows command prompt, please read on.
+If using a bash shell terminal, jump to hints and tips.

 In the Windows command prompt (but *not* in a MSYS2/MinGW64 terminal or WSL) you have to run the scripts with a command like `perl script.pl .-options arg`.
 If you find this inconvenient you can create a small (executable) batch file with the same name as the script but extension `.bat`, with the following content